JoshMormann/smc-app/docs/netlify-deployment.md

 - Large images: enable Next image optimization; ensure domains allowed in next.config.js.
 - Edge vs Node: choose per-route runtime if needed.
 Default Node is fine for Supabase server clients.

+Notes for Subframe styling

+- This project relies on Tailwind v3 for Subframe-generated utilities.
+If styles look unstyled after a dependency or config change, confirm the Tailwind v3 wrapper is in place (see docs/subframe-troubleshooting.md).